AaltoRSE/speech2text/docs/source/user_guide.md

 ## Copy your data to Triton

-> **_NOTE:_**  If you are familiar with Triton usage, feel free to use any of the available approaches [to connect to Triton](https://scicomp.aalto.fi/triton/ref/#connecting) and [to transfer you data](https://scicomp.aalto.fi/triton/tut/remotedata/) and skip directly to next section.

 On the Open On Demand front page, click the `Files` dropdown menu from the left upper corner and select `Work /scratch/work/yourusername`.

 ![](images/files_workspace.png)